Hamersley, Western Australia: Public transport

 At the 2011 census, the Australian Bureau of Statistics reported that 13.9% of Hamersley's residents used public transport to get to work.
 This was a sizable jump from 8.5% in the 2006 census, and was higher than the north-western metropolitan average of 13.1%.
 Public transport usage was highest (16.8%) in the section of Hamersley closest to the train station, and lowest (8.3%) in the Vickers Street section to the southeast, where many residents live more than 10 minutes' walk from the nearest bus stop.

 Currently, the only service in the suburb is the 387 daytime service between Warwick and Perth via Balcatta Road, which travels along Eglinton Crescent.
 Eastern Hamersley does not have a direct service, other than those along Erindale and Wanneroo Roads.
 However, service along Wanneroo Road is very limited outside standard weekday hours.

 Originally, Hamersley was served by a shuttle service to Wanneroo Road, Nollamara, to connect with other routes to the Perth CBD.
 In September 1973, the Metropolitan Transport Trust introduced the 358 and 359 services, which linked Greenwood to Perth via Eglinton Crescent and Glendale Avenue/Aintree Street respectively, travelling along Blissett Way, then becoming limited-stops Wanneroo Road services.
 An after-hours service, the 369, was also introduced.
 In 1987, following the construction of the Warwick Transfer Station and the Mitchell Freeway, services along Glendale Avenue and through East Hamersley ceased, with two new routes – the 347 and the Freeway-bound 387 – being created to serve Eglinton Crescent.

-On 21 March 1993, the Joondalup railway line came into operation as part of the Northern Suburbs Transit System, resulting in the creation of the 449 and 457 services to replace the 387 service.
+On 21 March 1993, the Joondalup line (now known as the Yanchep line) came into operation as part of the Northern Suburbs Transit System, resulting in the creation of the 449 and 457 services to replace the 387 service.
 The 449 operated only during the morning and evening rush-hour, while the 457 operated after-hours and at weekends.
 These services operated virtually unchanged until 6 November 2011, when the 347 was replaced with the present-day 387, and the 457 and weekday evening services were withdrawn.
 On 31 January 2016, the 449 was also withdrawn, leaving Hamersley without weekend bus services.